 Is it possible to become a Ph.D. student at Frankfurt University of Applied Sciences?

 Essentially, yes.
 In recent years, a legal basis for Ph.D. studies at universities of applied sciences which intended to ease the process of earning a doctorate for particularly qualified graduates from universities of applied sciences has been established in accordance with university policies.
 The latest versions of the Hessian Act on Higher Education (Hessisches Hochschulgesetz) as well as several university policy initiatives and resolutions at federal and state level approve such options for obtaining a Ph.D. degree and provide a framework for a stronger consideration and better funding of "cooperative Ph.D. programs".
 Successfully completed doctorates from the past years suggest that earning a Ph.D. degree at Frankfurt University of Applied Sciences has become a relevant issue.
 Frankfurt University of Applied Sciences is currently working on responding to these changes in the higher education area in various ways.
-The first PhD Center ("Promotionszentrum") with the right to award Ph.D. degrees at Frankfurt UAS was approved by the Hessian Ministry for Science and the Arts (HMWK) by January 1, 2017, and is currently being established.
+The first PhD Center ("Promotionszentrum") with the right to award Ph.D. degrees at Frankfurt UAS was approved by the Hessen State Ministry for Higher Education, Research and the Arts (HMWK) by January 1, 2017, and is currently being established.

 Creating a Ph.D. student support infrastructure